openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 `client_id_schemes_supported`:
 : OPTIONAL.
 JSON String array containing the identifiers of the Client Identifier formats the AS supports.
-The value range defined by this specification is `pre-registered`, `redirect_uri`, `entity_id`, `did`, `train`.
+The value range defined by this specification is `pre-registered`, `redirect_uri`, `entity_id`, `did`.
 If omitted, the default value is `pre-registered`.

 ## Obtaining Wallet's Metadata